Saravananchillavaras/BarWebsite/site/content/pages/about.md

 For patrons seeking something vastly different from the usual bars in town and to congregate over drinks in a most charming surrounding, Go Where bar is worth a visit.

-Operating Hours:\ Monday to Thursday: 11.30am – 1am\ Friday & Eve of Public Holidays: 11.30am – 2am\ Saturday: 8.30am – 2am\ Sunday and Public Holidays: 8.30am – 1am
+Operating Hours:<br/> Monday to Thursday: 11.30am – 1am<br/> Friday & Eve of Public Holidays: 11.30am – 2am<br/> Saturday: 8.30am – 2am<br/> Sunday and Public Holidays: 8.30am – 1am

 Sincerely,
 # Mr. Chillavaras